torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 This contains the ALSA i2c components.

-Although there is a standard i2c layer on Linux, ALSA has its own i2c code for some cards, because the soundcard needs only a simple operation and the standard i2c API is too complicated for such a purpose.
+Although there is a standard i2c layer on GNU/Linux, ALSA has its own i2c code for some cards, because the soundcard needs only a simple operation and the standard i2c API is too complicated for such a purpose.